chunga7879/AnimatedGifDSL/milestones.md

     - Stores r, g, b values
   - (Potentially?)
 Vectors:
     - Stores x, y values
-- All variables/functions are case insensitive
+- All variables/functions are case insensitive (e.g. `SET 10 AS X` is the same as `set 10 as x`)
-- Variables are global scoped and can be accessed anywhere(?)
+- Variables are global scoped and can be accessed anywhere(?) if it has been created
   - Parameters are function scoped
+- Variables are created when `AS [variable]` is used
+- Multiple variables will never be a reference to the same object (i.e. mainly images).
+Every built-in function will return a copy of any input and `RETURN` will always copy the value before setting to the function's `AS` variable.
-- Indents indicate function parameters and functions inside of if/loop/defines
+- Indents indicate function parameters and functions inside of if/loop/defines.
+The only rules are: 1) parameters/if/loop/define ends when it returns to the same indent level or below, 2) indent level shouldn't change if there is no function/if/loop/define before it.
+Tabs are equivalent to 2 spaces.
-- Shortcut: If a function returns a value, and you insert a variable into the target.
-You can omit the `AS [variable]` to assign the return value to the same variable. (e.g. `FUNCTION var1` is equivalent to `FUNCTION var1 AS var1`)
+- Shortcut: If a function returns a value, and you insert a variable into the target, you can omit the `AS [variable]` to assign the return value to the same variable. (e.g. `FUNCTION var1` is equivalent to `FUNCTION var1 AS var1`)

 #### File System
 Load - Create an image variable from a image file